rbms-bsc/DCRMR/_pages/Series/Series.md

 >Title of series : other title information of series / statement of responsibility relating to series ; numbering within sequence

-<a name="8.01.2.2">8.01.2.2</a> If both a main series and a subseries appear on the resource, record the title of the main series first, followed by the title of the subseries.
+<a name="8.01.2.2">8.01.2.2</a> If both a main series title and a subseries title appear on the resource, record the title of the main series first, followed by the title of the subseries.

 >Title of series.
 Title of subseries